Vinitkumar041196/URLShortnerService/README.md

 # URL Shortener

-- This service is a REST based API server that exposes APIs to shorten any URL with gaurantee that same url will always generate same shortened.
+- This service is a REST based API server that exposes APIs to shorten any URL with guarantee that same url will always generate same shortened URL.
 - It also redirects the shortened URL to orginal URL with its in memory URL store.
 - You can also get the top N shortened domains using its metrics API.